ANRGUSC/iris-riot/README.md

 # Intelligent Robotic Internet of things teStbed (IRIS) - RIOT-OS

 All RIOT-OS related application code for the IRIS testbed can be found here.
+This repository is a fork of the main RIOT-OS repository, but has since diverged a little.
 If you would like to request more documentation or features, please open a Github issue.
-The IRIS testbed is a fully open source testbed, and we welcome contributors through Github's pull request system!
+The IRIS testbed is a fully open source testbed, and we welcome contributors through Github's pull request system.
+Thanks for stopping by!

+## IRIS Testbed Code

+IRIS Testbed code can be found in the examples/iris_tesbed directory.

 ## Updates from RIOT's Github Repository

 The maintainers will periodically `rebase` updates from [RIOT's master branch on github](https://github.com/RIOT-OS/RIOT) into this repository when new features or fixes are needed.

 ## (END OF USC ANRG)
                           ZZZZZZ